Prepare Inputs

 Input provenance expectations

-Prepare inputs so a reviewer can answer these questions without guesswork:
+Prepare inputs so an operator or auditor can answer these questions without guesswork:

 - Which files were supplied by the customer